 - Scala† (6) Scala still has the best known brand out there in the industry.
 It is rightly the first software vendor that is chosen and written down, no matter what the RFP is for.
 It’s a jack-of-all-trades and (still) master of most of them.
 Caveat: despite it being the software that runs more digital billboards in the world that any other vendor we still wouldn’t choose it for an Ad Based Network – the investment in the ad technology that was needed to keep up with the likes of Ayuda and BroadSign just wasn’t there.
 However, for perhaps EVERY other industry vertical you can possibly think of, it would be in the top three of any list.
 We use it a lot ourselves for our big video wall projects.
 Whilst, the current leadership and its board seem to see it’s focus and future being in retail, it is hugely popular in QSR, Employee Communications, Hospitality and Education.

-- Amscreen† Proving that you no longer need to be a die hard software vendor to play in this space; Lord Sugar’s Amscreen – ostensibly an M2M acquisition that turned into a media company but is fast becoming one of the most important solutions providers in the UK has a major role to play in ad-based, retail , QSR, hospitality and corporate communications.
-Unlike many of the software vendors here, Amscreen Digital Solutions can provide a full turnkey solution, offering a one-stop shop of hardware, software, connectivity, operations and even ‘media’ if you want it.
+- Amscreen†.
+Proving that you no longer need to be a die-hard software vendor to play in this space; The Sugar’s Amscreen – ostensibly an M2M acquisition and now operating a pure screen solutions business is fast becoming one of the most important solutions providers in the UK and has a major role to play in the ad-based, retail, QSR, hospitality and corporate communications sectors, as well as acting as a significant screen provider to other OOH media owners.
+Unlike many of the software vendors here, Amscreen delivers a full turnkey solution rather than integrating multiple third party products – this provides a one-stop shop of hardware, software, connectivity and operations.
+Their plug and play product, which utilises mobile networks to schedule content, also allows them to roll out an entire network in a matter of weeks without the need for any host business IT integration, WiFi or any specific infrastructure.
+Their commitment to the sector was also shown with a recent investment in a dedicated assembly plant in the UK that is producing their new large format sunlight visible screens which is enabling even quicker delivery of a screen network to customers.
 If more of the Digital Signage Software vendors operated like Amscreen they’d all likely make more money.